tloc241/Simple-customize-LXQT/README.md

 3. go to `autorun` tab
 4. `add` compton to it (similar to plank)

-*Troubleshoot:*

-If the panel just disable try to delete a new one and rename the original one to get back to normal.

-If it still can't fix it then you have to reinstall lxqt desktop (do not worry, it won't earse any of your customization anyway): `sudo apt install --reinstall lubuntu-desktop` (you have to use apt, nala don't work on this)

-If it still have problem then i think you should install gpu driver, you can go to this website to install [it.](https://github.com/lutris/docs/blob/master/InstallingDrivers.md)

 Optional *Dark mode*

 To have dark mode in Lxqt you use have to search for appearence and set wiget style like mine: ![image](https://github.com/tloc241/simple-customise-lxqt/assets/112869206/454f0b89-fb29-4d13-b3be-a8febfbd3ab2)